isaacuhkim/CleanBucket/README.md

 5. **Data Storage and Communication:**
    All user data and interactions are stored using **MongoDB Atlas**, while video content is stored on a secure cloud server.

+## How to Use
+Once you clone the repo, you need to do deal with the Xcode a little bit.
+If not set already, go to Signing & Capabilities and see App Transportation Security Exception, then add video.cleanbucket.co.
+This is needed because iOS requires HTTPS.
+You might also have to go to General -> Targets -> CleanBucket -> Frameworks, Libraries, and Embedded Content and add Alamofire!
+Once you've done so, you have two options to use our little project: run it on a simulator or run it on your phone!
+The simplest is the simulator, which you can build and launch with the top left button; however, it is very slow so we suggest using your own device.
+You can connect your phone to your computer and change the simulator target to your phone, which can be seen at the center top of Xcode (DISCLAIMER: you may need to use dev mode for this).
+Then, Voilà!

 ## Challenges